Don't have much space? Most herbs grow beautifully in containers. Here's everything you need to know.

 - Use a premium-quality potting mix like Miracle-Gro® Potting Mix.
-DON’T use garden soil; it can be too dense and infested with disease or nematodes.
-After a year, empty the old soil, which may begin to lose its original texture, into a compost pile and replace with new.
+DON'T use garden soil; it can be too dense and infested with disease or nematodes.
+After a year, empty the old soil, which may begin to lose its original texture, into the compost pile and replace it with fresh potting mix.
 In cool climates where decomposition is slower, a 2-year rotation is usually okay.

-- Before planting, mix a continuous-release fertilizer, such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, into the soil at the rate recommended on the label.
-Or, fertilize with Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food according to label directions.
+- Before planting, mix a continuous-release fertilizer, such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, into the soil.
+Or, fertilize while you water, with Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food.
+Either way, be sure to follow label directions.

 - Containers must have drainage holes and be large enough to accommodate the roots as they grow.

 - Put heavy pots on casters to make it easier to move them around.